Skip to main content

 Peer to Peer Lending

-Fylde Borough Council has teamed up with Funding Circle to support the growth of local business.
+Wyre Council has teamed up with Funding Circle to support the growth of local business.
 Funding Circle enables people to directly lend to creditworthy small businesses, sidestepping the banks.
 Small businesses can borrow up to £500,000, while investors receive high, stable returns for the long-term.

-Access to Finance provide fully-funded (no cost to access) bespoke finance support for eligible businesses with no fees, commission or introduction costs.
+The British Business Bank provides fully-funded (no cost to access) bespoke finance support for eligible businesses with no fees, commission or introduction costs.
 Our dedicated finance specialists have expert knowledge of public and private sector funding channels, helping local businesses to identify the most relevant sources of funding and assisting in discussions with potential investors.

 Business Networking